NU-CEM/Group_wiki/Software/GPUMD_NEP/README.md

 Furthermore, for building the NEP model using FHI-aims data, FHI-vibes is used to handle the jobs submission.

+# LW to test

+- [ ] Run n=6 NEP energy prediction and compare to DFT output

 # To add to tutorial

 - [ ] DFT input files for geometry relaxations and total energy single-point calculations (HSE06 and pbesol)